tommasocerruti/algolab-2024/README.md

 ---

 ## Introduction
-This repository contains my personal solutions and explanations for the **Introduction to Algorithms Lab (Algolab 2024)**.
+This repository contains my personal solutions and explanations for the **Algorithms Lab (Algolab 2024)**.
 The course is taught in a style similar to the International Olympiad in Informatics (IOI), focusing on solving algorithmic problems from textual and story-like descriptions.

 ---